-A Gilt and Patinated French Empire Bronze Clock, Signed Manière Paris.
+A Gilt and Patinated Bronze Clock Attributed to Thomire, Signed Manière Paris.

-In ancient Greece and Rome, the tympanon or tympanum, was a type of frame drum or tambourine.
+In ancient Greece and Rome, the tympanon, was a type of frame drum or tambourine.
 It was circular, shallow, and beaten with the palm of the hand or a stick.
 It was the most common of the musical instruments associated with the rites of Cybele in the art and literature of Greece and Rome.
-From the 6th century BC, the iconography of Cybele as Meter (“Mother”, or in Latin Magna Mater, “Great Mother”) may show her with the tympanum balanced on her left arm.
-The Homeric Hymn to the Great Mother says that the goddess loves the sound of the tympanum.
 The drum continued to feature as an attribute of Cybele into the Roman Imperial era.

 Charles-Guillaume Manière, the son of a Parisian master clockmaker, became a master himself in 1778.
 Early in his career, he worked for the Parisian marchands-merciers Dominique Daguerre and Francois Darnault.
 He collaborated with noted cabinetmakers and bronze casters, including Pierre-Philippe Thomire and François Rémond, who produced the cases for his clocks.
 Manière died in 1812.

 Dimensions: Height 40.0 cm (15.7 inches) x Depth 14.0 cm (5.5 inches) x Length 14.0 cm (5.5 inches)

 Contact us if you are interested in this object